HTTPArchive/almanac.httparchive.org/src/content/en/2025/ecommerce.md

 Performance remains a differentiator, not a footnote.
 Field metrics (Core Web Vitals) and lab audits (Lighthouse) both show that tighter platform control can correlate with better median outcomes, but the gap is not destiny-self-hosted and heavily customized stacks can perform well when engineering discipline is strong.
 Payment technologies also consolidate quickly: a small set of providers dominates detections, while wallets and processor-first ecosystems keep gaining share.

-The next chapter of ecommerce is not just "which platform," but which channels: voice, live commerce, and agentic commerce are pushing stores to become faster, more accessible, and more machine-consumable.
+The next chapter of ecommerce is not just which platform, but which channels: voice, live commerce, and agentic commerce are pushing stores to become faster, more accessible, and more machine-consumable.
 The winners will be the ones who treat catalog quality, performance, and trust as product features-because increasingly, the shopper may not be a human clicking around a page at all.